Rongbin99/2048/README.md

 - [ ] Make into Android app
 - [ ] Make it Genshin themed???
 - [ ] Write this MD
+- [ ] Add sliding animations for smoothness